milan252525/celat/README.md

 You can additionally specify platform with`/p:Platform=x86` argument.
 Available options are `x64` (32-bit) and `x86` (64-bit).

+Alternatively you can download Windows executables from this [release](https://gitlab.mff.cuni.cz/abraham1/celat/-/releases/v1).

 ## Usage

 <img title="" src="docs/images/celat.png" alt="">